♫ Listening to: Give Me Back by Embrace ♫

 If you're short on time, freeze the dough discs for an hour instead of chilling them in the fridge overnight.

-Whisk the oil, vanilla, water, and sugar together in a bowl, using an electric mixer on fast speed for 1-2 minutes.
+Whisk the oil, vanilla, water, and sugar together in a bowl, using a stand mixer or a handheld electric mixer on fast speed for 1-2 minutes.